LemonPi/pytorch_cem/README.md

 - Parallel/batch pytorch implementation for accelerated sampling
 - Control bounds

+# Tests
+You'll need to install `gym` to run the tests (for the pendulum environment).

+Under `tests` you can find the `CEM` method applied to known pendulum dynamics and approximate pendulum dynamics (with a 2 layer feedforward net estimating the state residual).
+Using a continuous angle representation (feeding `cos(\theta), sin(\theta)` instead of `\theta` directly) makes a huge difference.
+Although both works, the continuous representation is much more robust to controller parameters and random seed.
+In addition, the problem of continuing to spin after over-swinging does not appear.

 # Related projects
 - [pytorch MPPI](https://github.com/LemonPi/pytorch_mppi) - an alternative MPC method with similar API as this project (faster and works better in general than CEM)